 Chioggia is on the map because I like it.
 You can drive many of the streets there, even though, like Venice, it's got canals.
 At the heart of its historic center is a long piazza full of bars and restaurants, the Corso del Popolo.
 It's got a good vibe.
 It's also got a great, historic fish market.
 It's got lots to do:

 Of course you can't talk about the Veneto without mentioning Venice.
 The colors of Venice might startle you.
 The fountain of free wine that fueled the famous boatmaking in the Arsenale will astound and amaze you ("At its peak, wine consumption for each worker seems to have peaked at 5 liters a day.")
 Think about it while you snack on the grilled Scallops or Moeche (Soft Shelled Crabs of Venice).
 Head to the Lido for a swim, or, at the right time, the Bienale di Venezia.
+You can also do some pretty amazing stuff with Walks of Italy, like Dine Around Venice: Authentic Food & Wine Experience with Moonlight Gondola Ride.
 Plan your trip: